bonfire-networks/website-blog/code_of_conduct.md

 * Inciting others to target an individual (also known as “dogpiling”);

+* Stalking or following.
+This includes virtual following (locating someone in other web spaces in order to continue unwelcome contact).

+* Sharing of non-harassing private communication (not including conversation that leads into harassing statements) or participants’ private personal information.

+* Deliberate “outing” of any aspect of a person’s identity without their consent (except when necessary to protect from intentional abuse).

+* Deliberate misgendering or mislabelling.
+This includes deadnaming or persistently using a pronoun that does not correctly reflect a person’s gender identity.
+We address people by their name/pronouns when provided, and otherwise don't make assumptions and use their username or handle.

 * Physical contact and simulated physical contact (eg, textual descriptions like “kiss” or “backrub”) without consent or after a request to stop.

 * Unwelcome sexual attention, including gratuitous or off-topic sexual images or behaviour.

-* Stalking or following.
-This includes virtual following (locating someone in other web spaces in order to continue unwelcome contact).

 * Non-consensual photography or recording, including logging online activity for harassment purposes (or reading logs one has access to), doxxing, or screenshotting to carry out acts of aggression or trolling.

-* Deliberate “outing” of any aspect of a person’s identity without their consent (except when necessary to protect from intentional abuse).

-* Sharing of non-harassing private communication (not including conversation that leads into harassing statements) or participants’ private personal information.

-* Advertising or repeatedly promoting for-profit companies or proprietary products or services, whether or not the company is involved.
-This does not include personal or commons-based projects (such as open source communities), cooperatives or non-profits.

-* Sharing NSFW or otherwise risky content without a content warning (use common sense).
+This includes non-consensual pornography and sexualized images of people who did not consent to their liking being shared.

+* Promoting pedophilia or content involving the exploitation of minors in any form.

-* Threatening the physical, legal or ethical integrity of the community or shared infrastructure with malicious software or behaviour (spamming, DDoS, posting illegal content, etc).
+* Anything that threatens the physical, legal or ethical integrity of the community or shared infrastructure with malicious software or behaviour (e.g. spamming, DDoS, posting illegal content, etc).

 ### 5. Non-harassment